mattjegan/KVRX-Website/README.md

 ## Todo

-0. Fix this issue - "..migrations are part of your code, and must be in version control." http://stackoverflow.com/questions/38134535/django-on-heroku-relation-does-not-exist

-1. Create login infrastructure
+- Add images to DJ page
+  - Have to host off a media server - most likely Amazon S3.
+[Instructions here](http://caseypt.github.io/2012/01/02/s3-heroku-django.html)
-  1. User login page
+- Create singular login page
-  	a.
-If user is logged in, redirect to user bio
+  - If accessed by someone who's already logged in, redirect to their Deejay page
-  2. Dj bio page
-  3. Dj edit information page (only accessable if current user is logged in or if superuser/genadmin logged in)
-  	a.
-On accessing page, redirect to home page is above criteria is not met
-2. Create playlist backend
-  1. Create show page with all playlists
+- Create backend for all information
-  2. Create 'add playlist' page to create a playlist
+  - Edit page for all Deejay information (accessible by that DJ or any staff)
+  - Edit page for Deejays show information (accessible by that DJ or any staff)
-    a.
-You should only be able to select your own
+    - Should only allow user to edit their own show
-3. Create blog infrastructure for home page
+  - Edit page for Playlist information (accessible by that DJ or any staff)
+    - Should only allow user to edit playlists for their show
+- Create playlist backend
+  - Create multiple Song objects with one form input
+  - Saves to playlist
+  - User can only create playlists for their show
-4. Add player to navbar
+- Add player to navbar
-5. Documentation lol
+- Documentation and instruction

 ## Deploy to Heroku instructions